SethCaparelli/git-collab-1/README.md

 3. Taking turns, go to [this app](https://random-task-generator.firebaseapp.com) and generate a task.
 Do the task and make your changes available to your partner on Github.
 4. Once you've completed one task, slack your partner to start theirs.
 Do this 5 times.
 5. When you complete the process with working code, you should both submit the link to the repo.

+## Worflow
+1. Seth created repo, added Greg as collaborator, and copied over app folder to new repository.
+2. Seth added initial commit and pushed to repository.
+3. Greg cloned repository, and added/completed task.
+4. Seth pulls repo down, adds/completes task, then adds, commits, and pushes to repo.
+5. Greg pulls repo down, adds/completes task, then adds, commits, and pushes to repo.
+6. Steps 4-5 repeated until drill is complete.
+7. Once final push is done, submit link to this repo.